Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 DEWA entered a 25-year power purchase agreement (PPA) and a shareholders agreement (SHA) with the consortium led by ACWA Power in June 2015.

-Under the agreement, DEWA will purchase the electricity generated at Hassyan at a tariff rate of less than ¢5 a kWh, while ACWA will supply the necessary coal.
+According to the agreement, DEWA will purchase the electricity generated at Hassyan at a tariff rate of less than ¢5 a kWh, while ACWA will supply the necessary coal.

 Coal handling and shipment details